Disease Guide ·Obesity ·2026

 Obesity in Cats - symptoms, vet costs & insurance

-Over 60% of US cats are overweight or obese — veterinary weight management costs $30-$80/month for diet and monitoring.
-Obesity isn't just a cosmetic issue.
-It directly leads to diabetes, arthritis, liver disease (hepatic lipidosis), and shortens lifespan by 2-5 years.
-The vet costs of obesity-related diseases far exceed the cost of prevention.
+Over 60% of US cats are overweight or obese - weight management costs $30-$80/month.
+Obesity leads to diabetes, arthritis, liver disease, and shortens lifespan 2-5 years.
+Obesity-related diseases cost far more than prevention.

 Obesity - vet costs and insurance